safiullahsarhandi/laravel-repository/README.md

       ### how to use event

-      events might be called when you bind event class with any repository. you can see all repository methods below which triggers event `before` and `after` its execution. lets say here we want to create Order and storing its products in database how it would be possible you can create your own method and call here but we would recommend this;
+      repository events are called when you bind `event class` with any `repository`. you can see all repository methods listed below. lets say we want to create `Order and store products in database which user has selected. how it would be possible? you can create your own method and call it but we would recommend events;

       ```
       use App\Repositories\Order\OrderRepositoryContract;